 Alas, I know you want to look at pictures, so here goes;

-Kitchen is torn out.
+We tore out the kitchen.
 Replaced both appliances with gently used ones.
 Will be adding more cabinets this time – in classic white.
 That stupid corner means I have to get a custom counter top being as how mitered stock counters come only for inside corners, not the way less common, outside corner.

 Time and time again, we kept finding that there were nice high ceilings being covered up by drop ceilings, WHY?
 We got another 3 feet out of most of the ceilings and it really opened up the smaller rooms.
 Forget scraping, just put drywall straight up against the ‘new’ ceiling and paint.